ryanxwang/lazylifted/design-decisions.md

 discusses some of these design decisions as well as results from trialing out some of these options so that we can backtrack if something doesn't work.

+## Ranking vs Regression

+Empirically, it seems that regression based approaches produce much more informative heuristics for search.
+This is likely to do with search being able to focus much more on the state-space rather than the partial space, which the ranking based training data emphasises.

 ## Ranking algorithm

 This is the actual ML algorithm we use to rank things.
 So far we've explored